• 71, SS21/37, Damansara Utama, 47400, Petaling Jaya, Selangor

 How can I find out water content in my contact lens?

 Basically, you’ll be able to find the water content percentage displayed on the packaging of your contact lenses.
+The absorption rate of a contact lens indicates how much water the lens can absorb from its surroundings.
 The percentage of water content that you see in the contact lens product packaging is displaying the percentage size of the lens in absorbing water in the nearby areas.
 It is not the amount of water contained in the contact lens.
 In the product packaging, you’ll also spot the components that make up the rest of the lens and the material used to design the surface of the lens.

 Which water content is the best for you?